How to Decorate Art Deco

 Waterfall style furniture is one of the most iconic types of Art Deco furniture.
 The name comes from the fact that it resembles a flowing waterfall because of its unique curved drops at the horizontal surfaces.

-(Not to be confused with waterfall-style kitchen islands, although the principal is exactly the same, however waterfall kitchen islands tend to have perfectly straight right angles, whereas Art Deco waterfall furniture is curved where the horizontal meets the vertical.)
+(don’t get confused with waterfall-style kitchen islands!
+Although the principal is exactly the same, waterfall kitchen islands tend to have straight right angles, whereas Art Deco waterfall furniture is curved where the horizontal meets the vertical.)

 Many major retailers are embracing the revival of this style and have started producing lines of furniture and lighting which have Deco silhouettes – here are just a few examples: